akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The King looked towards his sons, for there were several present about the hall.
 His gaze found Godfrey, half-hidden in the shadows near a pillar.

 Henry beckoned.
-“Godfrey.
-Come.”
+‘Godfrey.
+Come.‘

 Godfrey crossed the cleared space and stood before them, uncertain, a young man who had spent his life watching, not being watched.

 The Queen studied him.
 Then, slowly, she smiled.

-“It is well, my son.”
+‘It is well, my son.‘

 Something crossed Godfrey’s face.
 A flicker, a crack in the careful mask.
 At her words, *my son*, his throat moved once.
 He said nothing.
 He didn’t need to.

 Henry watched the exchange, his eyes warm.

-After a moment: “You will escort the young lady home.
+After a moment: ‘You will escort the young lady home.
 Two riders, no more.
-See her safely to her father’s door.”
+See her safely to her father’s door.‘

 Godfrey found his voice.
-“Yes, Father.”
+‘Yes, Father.‘

 The Queen leant closer, her voice barely a murmur.
-“Be wary of those would see this vow fail, but never fear them,” she said quietly.
+‘Be wary of those would see this vow fail, but never fear them,‘ she said quietly.

 Godfrey nodded.
-“Let them watch, my lady, for we shall not be moved.
-But the road grows dark and she has a head start.”
+‘Let them watch, my lady, for we shall not be moved.
+But the road grows dark and she has a head start.‘

 Godfrey bowed to them both, a bow deeper than protocol required, and turned to go.